Mont Blanc

 But also try to find some snacks that perhaps come from the local cuisine and educate yourself on them as you go around the country.

-Try not to let yourself get hungry or thirsty while you are on the road.
-You want to have plenty of energy when it comes actually to exploring the stops along the route.
+Try not to get hungry or thirsty while you are on the road.
+You want plenty of energy to explore the stops along the route.

 Related Post: 20 Best Places to Visit in Italy